Cultural Diversity Immersion Workshop Series (CDI)

 - How do I use my digital badge?

-- Who is allowed to register and participate in CDI workshops?
+- Who can register and participate in CDI workshops?

 - Undergraduates and graduate students currently enrolled at the University of San Francisco are invited to register for any of the CDI Workshop sessions.
 Slots are limited so please register before the deadline.